-Red eared slider turtles can make lovely pets but you have to know what you are getting into before making this big of a commitment.
-Those cute little hatchlings you see for sale will grow into large, long-lived and somewhat messy aquatic turtles and you need to be prepared for how much room and cleaning they need.
+Red eared slider turtles can be great pets but you have to know what you are getting into before making this big of a commitment.
+Those cute little turtle hatchlings you see for sale will grow into large, long-lived, and somewhat messy aquatic turtles and you need to be prepared for how much space and cleaning they will need.

 01 of 05

-Don't be fooled by those delicate-looking, cute hatchlings.
-Red eared sliders grow to an adult size of up to 12 inches.
-It will take them a few years to get to their full adult size and the size of the tank you give them as a hatchling will not influence their adult size (so don't think that you can control how large they will get).
-In a few years your turtle will need a tank that holds around 100 gallons of water (count on 10 gallons per inch of turtle) so that they can comfortably swim and dive.
+Don't be fooled by those delicate-looking, cute turtle hatchlings because red eared sliders will grow to an adult size of up to 12 inches long.
+While it will take them a few years to get to their full adult size, the size of the tank you give them as a hatchling will not influence their adult size (so don't think that you can control how large they will get).
+In a few years, your turtle will need a tank that holds around 100 gallons of water (count on 10 gallons per inch of turtle) so... that they can comfortably swim and dive.
 This is a much larger size enclosure than many people think a turtle needs which is why they often get re-homed due to the upkeep of cleaning a tank that is too small for them (and gets dirty far too quickly).

 02 of 05

-A well cared for captive red eared slider can be expected to live over 20 years, with some even reaching 30, 40, or 50 years old.
-Unfortunately, this is a lot longer than most hatchlings live due to inappropriate care.
-Most people don't expect that they are getting such a long lived pet when they purchase a tiny water turtle so remember, if you decide to get a turtle you are making a commitment to care for that turtle over its whole life span.
-Releasing an unwanted, store bought, red eared... slider into the wild is illegal in most places and can be harmful to the turtle as well as the environment.
+A well-cared-for, captive red eared slider turtle can be expected to live over 20 years, with some even reaching 30, 40, or 50 years old.
+Unfortunately, this is a lot longer than most hatchlings live due to the inappropriate care they receive.
+Most people don't expect that they are getting such a long-lived pet when they purchase a tiny water turtle so remember, if you decide to get a turtle you are making a commitment to care for that turtle over it's entire life span.
+Releasing an... unwanted, store bought, red eared slider turtle into the wild is illegal in most places and can be harmful to the turtle as well as the environment.

 03 of 05

 Fortunately, pet stores cannot sell turtles under four inches in length anymore so fewer and fewer are selling red eared sliders at all - but that doesn't mean the practice of housing aquatic turtles in small plastic containers on dry land is dead.
-No matter what a sales associate tells you, your hatchling turtle will not thrive in a small plastic bowl.
-Get an aquarium, even for the smallest hatchlings.
-Start with a 10 gallon tank if you must (but a minimum of 20 gallons is better) but be aware that your turtle will grow and need a larger tank pretty quickly.
-In addition, you will need to provide full spectrum UV... lighting, a basking light, a water heater, and a dry basking area.
-Setting up appropriate housing for a red eared slider is not cheap so be prepared to spend a couple of hundred dollars on a proper set-up.
+No matter what a sales associate tells you, your hatchling turtle will not thrive in a small plastic container.
+Get an aquarium, even for the smallest of hatchlings.
+Start with a 10 gallon tank if you must (a minimum of 20 gallons is better) but... be aware that your turtle will grow and need a larger tank pretty quickly.
+In addition, you will need to provide full spectrum UV lighting, a basking heat light, and a dry docking area.
+Setting up appropriate housing for a red eared slider turtle is not cheap so be prepared to spend a couple of hundred dollars on a proper set-up.

-Some red eared sliders can live year round in an outdoor pond if you live in a warm climate.
+Some red eared slider turtles can live year round in an outdoor pond if you live in a warm climate.
 If you do not live in a year-round warm climate, your turtle must either live entirely indoors or be brought inside when it gets cold out.
 But even outdoor ponds need to be large and are not without their own problems.
-Protecting your turtle from predators, cold spells, and pesticides must all be taken into consideration as well.
+Providing filtration and protecting your turtle from predators, cold spells, and pesticides must all be taken into consideration as well.

 04 of 05